mwujek/Senior-Thesis/README.md

 - debug the vertice problem
 - make a button to restart sketch...this will restart the values to be desaturated regardless of the ipad slider positions
 - make range rather than 3 states...might be too difficult with 4 seperate variables (-4 to 4)
+- Think about using absolute value for the values above^^^
+- Download ambient/chill background music for installation

 - ### Processing Program: